anirudh-tyagi/ai-cyber-cypher/TECHNICAL_DOCUMENTATION.md

       // Generate context-specific recommendations
       if (prediction.description.includes('RC4')) {
-        recommendations.push('Migrate to AES-256-GCM or ChaCha20-Poly1305 immediately')
-      } else if (prediction.description.includes('short key')) {
+           recommendations.push('Migrate to ChaCha20 or other modern ciphers immediately') } else if (prediction.description.includes('short key')) {
         recommendations.push('Use a minimum key length of 16-24 characters') } else if (prediction.description.includes('entropy')) {